Chemistry Experiments for High School at Home

 Where No Laboratory Facilities Are Available

-Centripetal Press has the goal of helping educators of all sorts implement excellent an science education program.
+Student Centripetal Press has the goal of helping educators of all sorts implement an excellent science education program.
 In the chemistry lab, this means bringing students into the real chemist experience.
 It requires effort, skill, and patience – learning and observing universal safety procedures, use of correct terminology, use of apparatus, skills of measurement, recording, documentation, cleanup and waste disposal.
-The best educated students will also take some time to learn the background of an experiment, how to analyze results, and how to write a premier lab report.
+The best-educated students will also take some time to learn the background of an experiment, how to analyze results, and how to write a premier lab report.

 Each experiment includes Learning Objectives, Text Connections (for Principles of Chemistry and Accelerated Chemistry textbooks), Lab Skills Focus, Materials and Apparatus List, safety issues, Background, Procedure, as well as any special waste disposal matters.
 Pages are perforated so that students can remove the Short Form Report Sheets for each experiment.